Category: Ongoing Projects

 About the Project

-For the last few years we have been making warm, comforting Little Hugs for Belarusian teenagers and children visiting the UK for recuperative holidays during the summer with the fabulous charity the Chernobyl Children’s Lifeline, Chernobyl Children’s Project and the Friends of Chernobyl’s Children.
+For the last few years we have been making warm, comforting Little Hugs for Belarusian and Ukrainian teenagers and children visiting the UK for recuperative holidays during the summer with the fabulous charity the Chernobyl Children’s Lifeline, Chernobyl Children’s Project and the Friends of Chernobyl’s Children.
 Each year these marvellous charities bring children who live in the most contaminated area near the Chernobyl reactor over to the UK.
 In summer, when the dust causes radiation levels to rise, it becomes even more important for as many children as possible to leave their homeland for a few weeks of fresh air and clean food.
 The rates of childhood cancer are incredibly high and often visiting children are in remission.
 Sadly though there is a high chance of these children falling ill again.
 They all suffer living in such difficult conditions and with very little.
 It is a lovely thing for us to do to make these children a special cuddly blanket to take home.
 One child last year said to his interpreter it was like having a big hug from his Gran.
 Beautiful.

 • Aberdeen